Hammarberg/c2/README.md

 `c2 --create-project 6502 myawesomeproject sources/hack`

-When executing `c2` without arguments in a project folder, it will build/assemble and depending on the template, it can automatically launch an emulator if in path.
+When executing `c2` without arguments in a project folder, it will build/assemble and depending on the template.
+Tt can automatically launch an emulator if in path.
 ### Direct assembly
-To use c2 with an external build system, use `--direct <template> <source>`.
+To use c2 with an external build system like `make`, use `--direct <template> [other arguments] <source>`.

-`c2 --direct c64 game.asm`
+Example: `c2 -d c64 game.asm`
 ## Compile and assembly errors, tips and tricks
 Internally c2 translates much of the assembly source file into intermediate C++ for the first steps.
 When this goes wrong, the error can look very cryptic.
 The C++ compiler might mention pieces of code that does not look familiar to the assembly source.
 The important part here is to look at the line number and source file mentioned rather than the error itself.
 If it's still not obvious what is wrong in the assembly source, try the `--verbose` (`-v`) switch to view more of the compiler output.
 # Syntax